nhthieu/nhthieu.github.io/src/content/info/about-me.md

   title: About Me
 ---

-My full name is **Hieu Nguyen Ho Trung**, but feel free to call me **Hieu**, or **Hiu** (like my friends do), or **Tom** (got the name from [this movie](https://en.wikipedia.org/wiki/500_Days_of_Summer)) .
-I'm a dedicated college student, driven by my passion for programming, technology and a deep curiosity about the ever-evolving world of science.
+My full name is **Hieu Nguyen Ho Trung**, but feel free to call me **Hieu**, or **Hiu** (like my friends do), or **Tom** (got the name from [this movie](https://en.wikipedia.org/wiki/500_Days_of_Summer)).
+I'm a college student, driven by my passion for programming, technology and a deep curiosity about the ever-evolving world of science.
 My interests span a broad spectrum of subjects, encompassing everything from technology, programming, science, music, and more.

 There's a quote that I really like: